wdi-atx-11/js-data-types-training/README.md

     ```
   </details>

-4. We have two lists of friends below.
+4. Stretch: We have two lists of friends below.
 Use array methods to combine them into one alphabetically-sorted list.

   ```js
   var myFriends = [